cpp-lln-lab/CPP_HPC/hpc_ucl_ane.md

 - [https://uclouvain.be/en/research/cism](https://uclouvain.be/en/research/cism)
 - Mail: egs-cism@listes.uclouvain.be
 - Contacts:
-  - thomas.keutgen@uclouvain.be (Responsable CISM- meeting guy)
+  - thomas.keutgen@uclouvain.be (Responsible CISM- meeting guy)
   - damien.francois@uclouvain.be (other meeting guy)
 - Account gives access to the **interactive servers + Mannebeck cluster** (not run by the CECI)